raghunittala/Deep_Learning_Coursera/README.md

-# Deep_Learning_Coursera
-Deep Learning specialisation course by Andrew Ng on Coursera.
+# Deep Learning specialization course by Andrew Ng on Coursera.